santiment/academy/src/docs/changelog/legacy-changelog/index.md

 Charts

-- Chart layouts stores the color settings
+- Chart layouts store the color settings
 - New MVRV visualisation
 - More contrast axes in the night mode
 - Assets selector has a new category "DeFi"